malmarshall/Mental-Health-Dashboard/README.md

 ### Interpretation

 - U.S. prevalence of anxiety/depression in 2020 was at 21.27% (or nearly one in five people).
-In Peru, where prevalence is highest globally, nearly half of all people experienced anxiety/depression.
+In Peru, where prevalence is highest globally, nearly half of all people reported experienced anxiety/depression.
 - The U.S. prevalence matches closely with the worldwide prevalence of 19%
 - This trend is similar to those seen in other high-income countries, though some report closer to one in three people experiencing anxiety/depression.

 ## 3. Who is receiving mental health care services?

 To answer this question, I utilized the mental health care in the last 4 weeks dataset from the CDC.
 Upon intial query, I identified a critical mistake in my SQL cleanup.
 Identifying the top scorers based on value showed that there were multiple responses for similar demographic groups in the same year.
 Looking at the original dataset, I noted that there was an additional column that further identified these responses by date range (4 week time span across each year).
 I should have either averaged values within the same date range or left the column untouched and added the column as a groupby variable in my python analysis.
-I chose the later approach for ease and potential use later on in question 5.
+I chose the latter approach for ease and potential use later on in question 5.

 ### Visualize Data